-The sunset photos on this page are photographed with an iPhone 6S or 8 Plus and the camera apps Adobe Lightroom CC Mobile, the iPhone Camera app and Slow Shutter Cam.
+The sunset pictures on this page are photographed with an iPhone 6S or 8 Plus and the camera apps Adobe Lightroom CC Mobile, the iPhone Camera app and Slow Shutter Cam.

 Lightroom CC Mobile

-Lightroom CC Mobile makes multiple photos with different exposures in HDR mode and combines them into one photo.
+Lightroom CC Mobile makes in the HDR mode multiple photos with different exposures and combines them into one photo.
 In this way, more details in the dark and light areas remain visible.
 A disadvantage of HDR photography is that the subject may not move.
 In the Lightroom CC Mobile HDR mode, I have therefore activated the setting “Save unprocessed original” so that I also can use the original RAW file.
-Read more about HDR photography here.

 iPhone Camera App